cc-daveloper/mist.io_mist-cloudify-example/README.md

 (don't worry, its all installed under the `tmp` directory)<br>
 Once its done, you should be able to browse to [http://mist-machine-public-ip:8080](http://mist-machine-public-ip:8080) and see the application.
 <br>
+You can view the public ip of your machine on Basic Info  section of the machine page.

 ## Step 3: Uninstall

-To uninstall the application we run the `uninstall` workflow and will also destroy the machine: <br>
+To uninstall the application and destroy the machine we run the `uninstall` workflow : <br>

 `cfy local execute -w uninstall`